tianocore-docs/edk2-FdfSpecification/2_fdf_design_discussion/22_flash_description_file_format.md

 `PcdTokenSpaceGuidCName.PcdCName`

-The PCD's Name (`PcdName`) is defined as PCD Token Space Guid C name and the PCD C name - separated by a period "." character.
+The PCD's Name (`PcdName`) is defined as PCD Token Space Guid C name, the PCD C name and the optional field name - separated by a period "." character.
 PCD C names are used in C code and must follow the C variable name rules.

 A PCD's values are positional with in the FDF file, and may be set by either the automatic setting grammar defined in this specification, or through `SET`